redstrate/Physis/README.md

 ## Usage

-Physis exposes its API in a few different languages:

-### Rust

-If you want to use Physis in your Rust project, you can simply add it as a dependency in `Cargo.toml`:
+To use Physis in your project, add it as a dependency in your `Cargo.toml`:

 ```toml
 [dependencies]